open-wc/open-wc/packages/es-dev-server/README.md

 ### Response transformers

-You can rewrite certain file requests using the `responseTransformers` property.
-With this you can adjust served files or serve virtual non-existing files programmatically.
+With the `responseTransformers` property, you can transform the server's response before it is sent to the browser.
+This is useful for injecting code into your index.html, performing transformations on files or to serve virtual files programmatically.

 <details>
   <summary>Read more</summary>